BEST - Battery SOC estimator

 These two methods work together to compute the SOC.

-- 4-point OCV — used in ESC controllers.
-The cell OCV curve is approximated by 4 voltage breakpoints at 0%, 10%, 85%, and 100% SOC, with a single scalar cell resistance.
+- 4-point OCV — the cell OCV curve is approximated by 4 voltage breakpoints at 0%, 10%, 85%, and 100% SOC, with a single scalar cell resistance.

 - For controllers, the BEST parameters are located at